howonlee/mertonon/essays/gantt.md

 ###### be less technical about gantt charts

 Gantt charts are time budgets based upon [directed acycle graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)-structured schedules, where the arrows in the network graph model dependencies.
 Each node in a Gantt chart (usually represnted in Gantt chart software as some kind of rectangle) is a task with estimate, the edges connecting the nodes are dependencies.
-A topological sort gives an ordering of what to do, and summation of the topological sort with concurrent elements done concurrently gives an overall estimate of the task length.
+Application of a [topological sort](https://en.wikipedia.org/wiki/Topological_sorting) algorithm gives an ordering of what to do, and summation of the topological sort with concurrent elements counted once only gives an overall estimate of the schedule length.

 Like all other data structures, Gantt charts have a built-in opinion on what the resources in question _are_, and how they should be allocated for best usage.
 Therefore they are _political_ tools, with an opinion on what kinds of computation and which kinds of resources are being allocated.
 They encode a structural point of view on power which is suited to industrial work: A task, to a Gantt chart, is well-defined, and doesn't require any political power to carry out, and isn't entangled in a web of credit allocation - the web is a task for other people, the independent contributor just executes.